Showing 1191 items

 Kew Historical Society Inc

 This photograph is part of a series taken at the Willsmere (Kew) Mental Hospital.
 The photographs were gifted to the Kew Historical Society in 2018 by Rosemary Barnes.
 The photos had been in the possession of her former husband, Dr Fred Stamp, the last medical superintendent of the hospital.
 In 2019, the photographs were transferred to the State Archives as Permanent Government Records, as the Society is only entitled as a Class-B Place of Deposit to hold Temporary Government Records.
 The Society was permitted to keep and publish a digital copy of each photograph.
 Many of the photographs include information on the reverse about individuals or locations.
 Where this is the case, these have been published here as images that can be viewed in the picture carousel.
-Permission for third parties to reproduce this record must be granted by the Public Record Office Victoria.One of a series of photographs of the centenary celebrations at the Willsmere Mental Hospital in 1972.willsmere mental hospital, willsmere unit, kew mental hospital, kew lunatic asylum, willsmere hospital
+Permission for third parties to reproduce this record must be granted by the Public Record Office Victoria.One of a series of photographs of interior workplaces and the grounds of the Willsmere Unit taken in the 1980s. willsmere mental hospital, willsmere unit, kew mental hospital, kew lunatic asylum, willsmere hospital